 System design specifications and diagrams can be found in the VA JLV Product Repository on GitHub.
-See Purpose for the link to the repository.

 4.5.
 Installation Scripts

 This does not apply to JLV.
 There are only Docker files which are deployment templates for creating images.
 Docker will install any software, configurations, and artifacts needed.